 As described in Note 1, we adopted ASC 842 as of January 1, 2019.
-We evaluated our contracts and have determined that, effective upon the adoption of ASC 842, our operating leases included laboratory, equipment and office/manufacturing facility leases.
+We evaluated our contracts and have determined that, effective upon the adoption of ASC 842, our operating leases included equipment, office/laboratory and manufacturing facility leases.